 - Vascular Lesions: Vascular lesions include broken blood vessels on the face, spider veins on the legs, birthmarks such as port wine stains, and more.
 For these types of vascular lesions, doctors typically use the pulsed dye, Nd:YAG and diode lasers.
 These lasers help treat the appearance of these various vascular irregularities.

-- Tattoo Removal: The CO2 laser and Nd:YAG are a popular choice for tattoo removal.
+- Tattoo Removal: The CO2 laser, Nd:YAG, and enlighten by Cutera are a popular choice for tattoo removal.
 While multiple laser tattoo removal treatments are needed to thoroughly rid the skin of ink, the treatment itself is highly effective.

 - Hair Removal: The success and safety of laser hair removal completely rely on the pigment present in both the skin and the hair of the patient being treated.
 Depending on the patient’s skin pigmentation, doctors will choose between a Nd:YAG, diode lasers, or IPL.
 Laser hair removal can be performed on most body parts with the approval and recommendation of your doctor.